imbypass/dots/README.md

 ![image](https://imbypass.pw/upload/X7st.png)

 ###### There is no real work done to make this installable.
-Your best off just downloading and using individual parts.
+You're best off just downloading and using individual parts.